dnnes/coding-the-matrix-py/README.md

-## Resolution of Coding the Matrix
+## Coding the Matrix book - Python and linear algebra
+Solutions for (some) problem sets from "Coding the Matrix"